TMoCo/FakeGL/README.md

+COMP 5822 Foundations of Modelling and rendering

+FakeGL, a software implementation of the OpenGL pipeline in C++ to help understand the rendering pipeline.

-To compile on feng-linux / feng-gps:
+To compile on Linux

 module add qt/5.13.0
 qmake -project QT+=opengl